1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 For the wholesale platform we built the narrative around the parent company RDG Concessions.
 We focused on the time-tested products, expertise and partnership the parent company offered.

-Owner Ralph Glen’s 30 years in airport retail, and 15 years operating Pacific Outfitter Travel Gear’s six stores meant that RDG Concessions understood the high-rent, high-volume demands of the industry in a way most wholesalers did not.
+Owner Ralph Glenn’s 30 years in airport retail and 15 years operating Pacific Outfitters Travel Gear’s six stores meant that RDG Concessions understood the high-rent, high-volume demands of the industry in a way most wholesalers did not.

 PROJECT TAKEAWAYS

-RDG Concessions and POTG had 15 years of expertise designing products for the airport traveler's moment of need.
+RDG Concessions and POTG had 15 years of expertise designing and testing products for the airport traveler.
 We told that story across every channel and audience.

-Every customer had a different need.
-Every need had a different story.
-We built a narrative that spoke to all of them — from the vacation traveler hunting for a deal to the wholesale buyer calculating margins.
+Every customer needed a different message.
+We wrote one narrative that spoke to all of them, from the vacation traveler hunting for a deal to the wholesale buyer calculating margins.

-Then we gave them a reason to stay connected: in-store promotions & social media contests turned one-time airport shoppers into an engaged online community.
-A deliberate and focused narrative moved diverse audiences to action, beyond the terminal.
+Then we gave them a reason to stay connected: in-store promotions & social media contests converted airport foot traffic into loyal online fans, beyond the terminal.

 PROJECT TEAM